Public appointment application process

 Equal Opportunities monitoring form

-You will be asked to sign a declaration confirming that the information on the form is complete and right to the best of your knowledge.
+You will be asked to sign a declaration confirming that the information on the form is full and accurate to the best of your knowledge.
 You will also be asked to agree to details of your appointment being made public in a press release should you be successful.

 Making the most of the space you have